Sung Min Han, PhD

 About Sung Min Han

-In 2018, Dr. Han became an Assistant Professor at the University of Florida.
-At UF, Dr. Han focuses on understanding how organisms maintain neuronal function throughout their lifespan and how alterations in the nervous system impact organismal aging and health.
-Specifically, he investigates the mechanisms governing the morphology, localization, and homeostasis of mitochondria within neuronal subcellular regions.
-This includes studying their responses to environmental stress, injury, diseases, and the aging process.
-Additionally, Dr. Han explores how mitochondrial changes in specific neurons can systemically influence on overall organismal aging and health.
-He also serves as the Course Director for GMS6893 – Clinical and Translational Science Seminar Series, GMS6622 – Mitochondrial Biology in Aging and Disease, and GMS6771 – Clinical Neuroscience of Aging.
+My research focuses on understanding how organisms maintain neuronal function throughout their lifespan and how changes in the nervous system influence overall organismal aging and health.
+Specifically, I investigate the mechanisms that regulate mitochondrial morphology, localization, and function within neuronal subcellular regions such as synapses and neurites.
+This includes studying how mitochondria respond to environmental stress, injury, disease, and aging, as well as how they communicate with the host cell in a bidirectional manner to coordinate stress responses and cellular adaptation.
+In addition, my lab explores how mitochondrial alterations in specific neurons can exert systemic effects on organismal aging and health.
+I also serve as Course Director for GMS6893 – Clinical and Translational Science Seminar Series, GMS6622 – Mitochondrial Biology in Aging and Disease, and GMS6771 – Clinical Neuroscience of Aging.

 Teaching Profile